Child safety on Roblox: Moderation and safety updates

 In August 2025, Roblox announced that social hangout games featuring private spaces, such as bedrooms or bathrooms, would only be accessible to users who have verified they are at least 17 years old through government-issued ID.
 Roblox stated that this policy change was launched "earlier than we had planned".
 In September, Roblox announced it will collaborate with International Age Rating Coalition to assign age ratings to individual games, complementing Roblox's own ratings.
 Also in that month, Roblox disabled chat features in the Middle East in response to increased regulatory scrutiny in the region.
 In October 2025, Roblox planned revenue changes in order to expand child safety and moderation which caused the stock of the company to fall by 15 percent, though the company stated they expect a rising third quarter capital after the changes are made.

-On November 18, 2025, Roblox introduced an age verification system for every user on the platform.
-Users need to be able to verify their age to access certain features on roblox.
-It is required for every user on the platform by early January to be able to use the chat.
-In certain countries including Australia, New Zealand, and Netherlands, it will be introduced by the 1st week of December.
-Roblox has partnered with Persona, an identification firm, to be able to verify a user's age using a selfie if users don't want to do a ID Scan.
-The user would need to move their head in certain directions using their camera.
-Roblox will be placing users in an estimated age range — under 9, 9-12, 13-15, 16-17, 18-20 or 21+.
-They will only be allowed to chat with other users in or near the age group.
-For players under 9 years old, chat is off by default unless a guardian provides consent after the age check.
-Players will still be able to chat with different age groups, but only if they are added as a 'trusted connection', according to BBC News.
-If a user is 18 is able to talk to people who are 16 or older can add a younger sibling as a 'Trusted Connection', as long as they are 13 or older.
+On November 18, 2025, Roblox announced that all forms of in-game chat and experiences rated "18+" on the platform would be locked behind an age verification system.
+The system requires users to either upload an ID to verify their exact age or perform a facial scan via Persona to place a person into an estimated age group.
+Chat on the platform is further limited to users in or near the specified age groups, with exceptions for "trusted connections", and is disabled by default for players under 9 years old unless overridden by an age-verified parent.
+This became mandatory in Australia, New Zealand, and the Netherlands on December 1, 2025, and became mandatory globally on January 1, 2026.
+This announcement was met with major backlash from parents, creators, safety advocates, and many online communities who feared it would put children at a greater risk.
+Just hours after taking effect, the system began to identify some children as adults and vice versa.
+Developers and players alike began revolting and demanding the platform to revert the update while also claiming that the system fails to tackle the flood of predators using the platform by having the system make it easier for them to target children.
+Developers also claimed that the verification system could not be trusted in the sense of how they may collect and store users' faces.